DanielGausi/AudioWerkzeugeBibliothek/README.md

 * no support for compression and encryption in ID3v2-Tags.

+### Bug fixes and changes in 3.3

+* Restored compatibilty to older Delphi versions (Delphi 7 and up)

+* Basic method `TBaseAudioFile.GetPicture()` now returns a picture labeled as "Front Cover" by preference.

+* Using `Nil` as destination stream in `TBaseAudioFile.GetPicture()` is possible now.
+In that case, only the pictures meta data is returned.

+* The function `TBaseAudioFile.SetPicture()` now prefers to replace an image of the same type.
+If none is available, the first one is replaced.

+* New method `TBaseAudioFile.AddPicture()`. *Please read the section "Pictures and cover art" for details about this.*

+* m4a files: Mime Type "image/png" was not set properly.

 ### Bug fixes and changes in 3.2

 * Adding cover art to Flac files did not work properly.
 The mime type was not written correctly to the file, so some players could not display the cover.